 In his view, the major difference between a survivor and a victim of sexual abuse and exploitation is in that the victim is someone who has difficulty confronting and accepting the fact of their victimization; whereas the survivor has come to a place of acceptance.
 The best thing one can do for a victim of such tragedy is to listen, to believe, to understand and accept.

-As a (adult) survivor, Lee sees it as his responsibility to fight for those who are still being victimised.
-He views the upcoming Global Survivors Forum being organised by ECPAT International in collaboration with the Council of Europe (in Strasbourg, France on 18th November 2016) as a timely and unique opportunity for more concerted efforts to be made in addressing the global scourges of child sexual exploitation and abuse.
+As a survivor, Lee sees it as his responsibility to fight for those who are still being victimised.
+The Global Survivors Forum was for him a timely and unique opportunity for more concerted efforts to be made in addressing the global scourges of child sexual exploitation and abuse.